Healthy Homes Assessment Waitangirua

 Home Assessments Waitangirua for Rental Properties

-There are a myriad of things to check in a home review to determine if your rental property meets the requirements of the Healthy Homes Standard.
-A few examples are:
+There are a myriad of things to check when conducting the house assessment to see if your rental property meets the minimum requirements of the Healthy Homes Standard.
+The most common are:

 • Does the ceiling insulation need to be topped up or replaced?

-The consequences of not having the Healthy Home with regard to regulations under the Residential Tenancies Act and consequently falling on the wrong side of an tenancy solutions ruling can be extremely costly for property owners and landlords.
-For professional guidance, contact us today to book your rental property house assessment.
+The consequences of not having the Healthy Home in accordance with The Residential Tenancies Act and consequently being on the wrong side of the Tenancy services ruling can be extremely costly for property managers and landlords.
+For professional guidance, contact us today to book your rental properties house evaluation.

 home assessments for rental properties